Protect yourself with information

 Tips for Spotting a Coronavirus Stimulus Scam:

 - Remember, government agencies do not communicate through social media avenues like Facebook.
-So, be wary of unsolicited messages.
+So, be wary.

 - Do not pay any money for a "free" government grant.
 If you have to pay money to claim a "free" government grant, it is not really free.
 A real government agency will not ask you to pay an advanced processing fee.
 The only official list of all U.S. federal grant-making agencies is Grants.gov.